 I expected Picasso or Toulouse to walk in at any moment.
 Indeed, they would enjoy the cafe’s Paysanne salad, filled with duck magret and gizzards.
 I did!

-#4 Climb the hill to Sacrè Couer
+#4 Climb the Hill

 Go ahead.
-Even if you’ve been to the Sacrè Couer, do it again.
+Even if you’ve been to the Sacrè Coeur, do it again.
 The views are spectacular.
 It’s quite a hike to the top, but a lift and a miniature train can take you up.
 If you’re around on a weekend, plan to have a coffee and croissant while sitting at a cafe near where the artists hang out.
 You might even snag a painting at a reasonable price.
 It’s what memories are made of.

 Imagine yourself here…